Beautiful, but hard to get to: northern Norway

 The pipe to the right in the turbine hall had to be repositioned during the installation and therefore the flange had to be checked for flatness, but also parallelism against the second flange, and possibly be corrected before the turbines where brought in.
 This would normally be done by piano wire or optical theodolite equipment.
 As this measurement required a higher accuracy; precision laser alignment was chosen as a method instead.

 Using a standard Easy-Laser® E910 Flange flatness system we first measured the flatness of the flange on the inlet side.
-Attaching the laser transmitter to the flange we are able to measure up to nine hundred (900) points around the flange in five circles.
-This allows us to check the flatness, but also taper.
+Attaching the laser transmitter to the flange we are able to measure up to 900 points around the flange in five circles.
+This allowed us to check the flatness, but also taper.

 Measuring flatness of the inlet flange